rillian/2019-gsoc/2019-gsoc-cdli.md

     - Builds on existing work.
     - Python is widely used by NLP folks, so more accessible and maintainable code.
-    - I noticed in passing pyoracc doesn't validate the current cdli database dump, so some cleanup work is likely here.
+    - I noticed in passing pyoracc doesn't validate the current CDLI database dump, so some cleanup work is likely here.
   - If Python is too slow, I prefer porting the tool to Rust.
     - Pro: At least as fast as C/C++, high-level.